UBC-MDS/intro-to-ml-workshop/README.md

-# intro-to-ml-workshop
-Materials for introduction to ML workshop
+# Introduction to Data Science and Analytics using `scikit-learn`